devproje/project-economy/README.md

 # PBalance
-This is minecraft plugin money system.
+This is minecraft plugin money system with MySQL.

 ## How to build
 If you want to build this plugin please follow this command.